Balancing on floating squared timber logs at Kiba

 Such environment has brought forth the art of “kakunori” in Kiba, where, in the past, the workers skillfully manipulated floating timber logs with a simple hook in the hand.

 In the demonstration of this art, the performers will balance on squared timbers floating in the pool of Kiba Park.
 And it’s not limited to log-rolling.
 They will accomplish wonderful acrobatic feats – such as posing on top of ladders or on a tower of three-tiered boxes put on the floating logs, to the accompaniment of festive music and narration.

 “Kiba-no-kakunotri” will be demonstrated as part of the community festival to be held at Kiba Park on 20 -21 October (from 10 am to 4 pm).
 The festival is great for a family visit, with markets, stalls, live performances and even rickshaw ride.

 A stroll through Fukagawa neighbourhood

 After enjoying the amazing feats, you may also like to set off on a self-guided culture walk in this neighbourhood called Fukagawa.

-Just nearby, the Tokyo Metropolitan Museum of Contemporary Art is unfortunately closed at the moment for a renovation.
-But you can stop for a nice brew at one of these trendy Japanese cafés, the Seattle-based Blue Bottle Coffee or Allpress Expresso from Auckland.
+The nearby Tokyo Metropolitan Museum of Contemporary Art is unfortunately closed at the moment for a renovation, but you can stop for a nice brew at one of these trendy Japanese cafés and international ones – the Seattle-based Blue Bottle Coffee or Allpress Expresso from Auckland.

-And why not continuing toward the subway Kiyosumi-shirakawa Station?
-You may visit the lovely Fukagawa Edo Museum and Kiyosumi Garden.
+And why not continuing toward the subway Kiyosumi-shirakawa Station, and visit the lovely Fukagawa Edo Museum and Kiyosumi Garden?
 That will complete your wonderful cultural weekend in Tokyo.